Can Crocs Inc. (CROX) Remain Competitive?

 Pivotal Research Group gave a rating of “Buy” to CROX, setting the target price at $60 in the report published on October 20th of the current year.

-After a stumble in the market that brought CROX to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -2.87% of loss for the given period.
+After a stumble in the market that brought CROX to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 3.63% of gains for the given period.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at CROX starting from Rees Andrew, who sale 18,448 shares at the price of $53.19 back on Oct 30.
-After this action, Rees Andrew now owns 369,748 shares of Crocs Inc., valued at $981,301 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at CROX starting from MEHLMAN ANNE, who sale 2,082 shares at the price of $55.00 back on Nov 03.
+After this action, MEHLMAN ANNE now owns 98,891 shares of Crocs Inc., valued at $114,510 using the latest closing price.

-Rees Andrew, the Chief Executive Officer of Crocs Inc., sale 31,552 shares at $54.00 during a trade that took place back on Oct 29, which means that Rees Andrew is holding 388,196 shares at $1,703,808 based on the most recent closing price.
+Poole Michelle, the President of Crocs Inc., sale 9,806 shares at $54.66 during a trade that took place back on Nov 02, which means that Poole Michelle is holding 164,789 shares at $535,996 based on the most recent closing price.

 Stock Fundamentals for CROX